-We contract with third-parties for the production of our product candidates for preclinical studies and, in the case of lirentelimab, our ongoing clinical trials, and expect to continue to do so for additional clinical trials and ultimately for commercialization.
+We contract with third-parties for the production of our product candidates for preclinical studies and, in the case of AK006, our ongoing clinical trial, and expect to continue to do so for additional clinical trials and ultimately for commercialization.
 This reliance on third-parties increases the risk that we will not have sufficient quantities of our product candidates or drugs or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We do not currently have the infrastructure or internal capability to manufacture supplies of our product candidates for use in development and commercialization.
 We rely, and expect to continue to rely, on third-party manufacturers for the production of our product candidates for preclinical studies and clinical trials under the guidance of members of our organization.
-In the case of lirentelimab, we have previously relied on a single third-party manufacturer and we are currently in the process of developing alternative manufacturing capabilities.
-If we were to experience an unexpected loss of supply of lirentelimab, or any of our other product candidates, for any reason, whether as a result of manufacturing, supply or storage issues or otherwise, including issues related to the COVID-19 global pandemic, we could experience delays, disruptions, suspensions or terminations of, or be required to restart or repeat, any pending or ongoing clinical trials.
+If we were to experience an unexpected loss of supply of AK006 or any of our other product candidates, for any reason, whether as a result of manufacturing, supply or storage issues or otherwise, including issues related to the COVID-19 pandemic, we could experience delays, disruptions, suspensions or terminations of, or be required to restart or repeat, any pending or ongoing clinical trials.